-We never anticipate that at any moment, the worst could happen, but sometimes it does, and families are left grieving the terrible loss of a loved one.
-When the loss is caused by the careless, negligent, or reckless actions of another, the pain can be even more difficult to bear because you carry the burden of knowing this didn’t have to happen.
+We never anticipate that, at any moment, the worst could happen.
+However, sometimes it does, and families are left grieving the terrible loss of a loved one.
+When loss is caused by the careless, negligent, or reckless actions of another, the pain can be even more difficult to bear because you carry the burden of knowing this didn’t have to happen.

-Nothing can bring back the loved one you have lost, and nothing can instantly heal the heartbreak that you are feeling.
-While it may not be the first call that you make, you may find some solace in consulting with the legal team at DeMayo Law Offices, L.L.P., in order to hold the responsible parties accountable for their actions.
+Nothing can bring back the loved one you have lost or instantly heal the heartbreak that you are feeling.
+While it may not be the first call that you make, you may find some solace in consulting with the legal team at DeMayo Law Offices in order to hold the responsible parties accountable for their actions.

 A wrongful death claim may be an important step for your family to make sure this type of accident never happens again.
 You may not be thinking about your financial situation during this difficult time, but a wrongful death claim can help compensate you for medical bills, funeral costs, lost income, and the pain and suffering you are experiencing.

-The legal team at DeMayo Law Offices, L.L.P., understands that you need time to grieve and heal.
+The legal team at DeMayo Law Offices understands that you need time to grieve and heal.
 We work hard to hold reckless or negligent parties responsible for the accident that claimed your loved one, placing the burden of investigation and pursuing legal justice squarely on our shoulders.
-We put our years of experience to work for you to help you recover the compensation you deserve while offering you a compassionate shoulder to lean on for your emotional well-being.
+We will put our years of experience to work with you to help you recover the compensation you deserve while offering you a compassionate shoulder to lean on for your emotional well-being.